henleygarcia/Voltage-Drop-Calculation/README.md

 2016

 0.5
-Created a function to reduce the decimal count so it looks more professonal
+Created a function to reduce the decimal count so it looks more professonal using the DecimalFormat class.

 Old: 2.526621321
 New: 2.52